 During it’s early days, the Rose Ranch produced starchy foods like potatoes and corn and shipped them to California to feed the multitude of miners who had come for the Gold Rush.
 Then they switched to sugar production because of a sugar mill located in ʻUlupalakua so they took advantage of it.
 The sugar mill closed in 1883 and it was then that Rose Ranch became a working cattle ranch.

-All over the property you can see the history of the area, from the vine covered sugar mill, the lava rock dairy, now a fermentation plant for the winery, and even the old plantation jail, now used as a private wine tasting room.
+Throughout Rose Ranch the history of the area is tastefully displayed, with pride, all over the property in the form of photos, paintings and other types of art and architecture.
+The vine-covered sugar mill, the lava rock dairy (now a fermentation plant for the winery), and even the old plantation jail is now used as a private wine tasting room.

 The Tedeschi Winery was born with the planting of it’s first grape vines, back in 1974.
 About this time it became obvious to the owners that there was an abundance of other tropical fruit, especially pineapples, readily available on Maui.
 Inspired, they tried their luck at creating a pineapple wine, the first of which became Maui Blanc.
 Today it’s a wildly successful winery, known for it’s unique tropical flavors and, of course, it’s location.
 After all, it is situated in one of the most remote spots on earth!